 The radial nerve is a major peripheral nerve of the upper limb.

 In this article, we shall look at the anatomy of the radial nerve – its anatomical course and its motor and sensory functions.
 We shall also consider the clinical consequences of damage to the nerve.

 - Nerve roots – C5-T1.

-- Sensory – Innervates most of the skin of the posterior side of forearm, the dorsal surface of the lateral side of the palm, and dorsal surface of the lateral three and a half digits.
+- Sensory – Innervates most of the skin of the posterior forearm, the lateral aspect of the dorsum of the hand, and the dorsal surface of the lateral three and a half digits.

 The radial nerve is the terminal continuation of the posterior cord of the brachial plexus.
 It therefore contains fibres from nerve roots C5 – T1.

 The nerve arises in the axilla region, where it is situated posteriorly to the axillary artery.
 It exits the axilla inferiorly (via the triangular interval), and supplies branches to the long and lateral heads of the triceps brachii.

 The radial nerve then descends down the arm, travelling in a shallow depression within the surface of the humerus, known as the radial groove.

 As it descends, the radial nerve wraps around the humerus laterally, and supplies a branch to the medial head of the triceps brachii.
 During much of its course within the arm, it is accompanied by the deep branch of the brachial artery.

 To enter the forearm, the radial nerve travels anterior to the lateral epicondyle of the humerus, through the cubital fossa.
 The nerve then terminates by dividing into two branches:

 - Deep branch (motor) – innervates the muscles in the posterior compartment of the forearm.

 - Superficial branch (sensory) – contributes to the cutaneous innervation of the dorsal hand and fingers.

 The radial nerve innervates the muscles located in the posterior arm and posterior forearm.